Xitavos/XitavosCogs/README.md

 # XitavosCogs
-Cogs for Red Discord bot
+**Experimental: May cause loops and other issues, use at own risk** Cogs for Red Discord bot

 ### NewCallOnline
 - Sends a message mentioning @here whenever someone joins a voice channel when no one else is in a call